Amund-Fremming/tero-platform/Tasklist.md

 - [ ] Endpoint for listing a game

 **Audit**
-- [ ] Enums for action and ceverity
+- [x] Enums for action and ceverity
-- [ ] Implement and SQL migration
+- [x] Implement and SQL migration
+- [ ] Import integrations on startup to INTEGRAITON_IDS and INTEGRATION_NAMES
-- [ ] Add audit logs where neccesarry
+- [x] Add audit logs where neccesarry
 - [ ] Protected api for game session to write logs

 **Consents**